This page features the successful projects that Zero Emissions Network has accomplished so far.

 ZEN interns have done many different types of work with Dharma’s Garden.
 Taylor Bartlett, Adrienne Hodgson, and Taylor Heisler worked closely with Dharma’s Garden.
 They helped work on social media advertising for Dharma’s garden.
 They created online advertisements and tried to help boost their social media campaign.
 The team worked on researching carbon sequestration and soils, as ZEN plans to find individuals who would like to donate to the garden to offset some of their carbon footprint.
 In addition to that the team researched no-till farming and regenerative practices, which are both used at Dharma’s Garden and looked into how these are beneficial to the environment.
 They also contacted companies in an attempt to raise money for Dharma’s Garden so they would be able to continue their amazing work.
 ZEN was able to find a private donor generous enough to pledge $20,000 to the garden.

 Dharma’s Garden is a wonderful place that the ZEN program has been lucky to work with.
-We hope our efforts have been beneficial to the owners, Timothy and Kerry Francis, and we are excited to see what the future holds for the garden!
+We hope our efforts have been beneficial to the owners, Timothy and Kerry Francis.
+We are excited to see what the future holds for the garden!

 ZEN was looking for sustainable transportation projects that were an appropriate size for the team to take on.
 Joseph Wajrowski, a ZEN team member, started talking to the City of Boulder about sustainable transportation options like electric bicycles and solar chargers and electric vehicle (EV) chargers.
-After getting a more detailed background on the residents in this area and their challenges with charging EVs, the team thought that the EV charger was a good option for this community because it would meet an existing and growing need, which is that folks without garages or driveways (renters, apartment and townhouse dwellers) can’t easily charge an EV.
+After getting a more detailed background on the residents in this area and their challenges with charging EVs, the team thought that the EV charger was a good option for this community because it would meet an existing and growing need, which is that people without garages or driveways (renters and/or apartment, condo, and townhouse dwellers) can’t easily charge an EV.

 After looking into potential grants that would facilitate a financial pathway to the installation, the team determined that it would need to be open to the public for charging.
 So Joseph developed financial models to assess the revenue stream, comparing different usage cases and carbon emission savings.
 He found that an EV running on Boulder’s current energy mix would generate less carbon emissions, save money, and offer a variety of lifestyle and financial benefits for the individual and the community.
 He prepared a detailed cost/benefit analysis for the BVCOA Board to vote on and the decision to move forward on the EV charging station was passed unanimously.

 Joseph and the board members submitted grant applications with Charge Ahead Colorado and for an Xcel matching grant.
-To do this they conducted a survey of residents door to door (masked, during the quarantine!) and Joseph created a document to circulate in the community about the financial feasibility and individual and community benefits of building an EV charger.
+To do this they conducted a survey of residents door-to-door (masked, during the quarantine!) and Joseph created a document to circulate in the community about the financial feasibility and individual and community benefits of building an EV charger.
 Everyone was absolutely thrilled to hear back that both grants were accepted to be funded – it was stellar!
-The newest North Boulder charging station will be installed this winter.

-Meanwhile, ZEN’s greatest ally Rahim Khoie, Director of Engineering Physics at University of the Pacific in Stockton, CA, whom Sarah met when he was speaking at the Policy in Action session of Solar 2018, put together with two of his students an amazing design for an informational kiosk.
+Meanwhile, ZEN’s greatest ally, Rahim Khoie, Director of Engineering Physics at University of the Pacific in Stockton, CA, whom Sarah met when he was speaking at the Policy in Action session of Solar 2018, put together with two of his students an amazing design for an informational kiosk.
 The kiosk is to display local, national, and global levels of carbon dioxide in the atmosphere in close to real time!
-For details of this wonder see the summary of it being prepared for his presentation at Solar 2021 here at CU.
+For details of this wonder, see more information about his presentation at Solar 2021 here at CU.
 His plan was to build two of them with his students this fall and give one of them to us to display here in Boulder!
 But again, the quarantine hit so his students can’t even get into the lab yet to build it.